Kautharr/Insurance_ML/README.md

 2. We applied the CART algorithm to develop a decision tree model for predicting insurance charges.
 The CART algorithm uses a threshold value of an attribute to split the nodes of the decision tree into sub-nodes and searches for the best homogeneity for the sub-nodes using the Gini Index criterion.
 Hyperparameters such as `max_depth` were adjusted to optimise the model's performance, and `OneHotEncoder` and `ColumnTransformer` were used for data preprocessing.
 The model produced consistent results comparable to a basic linear regression model.
 3. The XGBoost algorithm was used to train a regression model that predicts insurance charges based on input features.
 The categorical features were one-hot encoded and 80% of the dataset was used for training.
 The model was then trained to minimise the mean squared error loss function.
 Overall, the XGBoost model was the most accurate machine learning prediction model for the insurance prediction problem.
 As our strongest model, we proceeded to conduct experiments to improve the "baseline" XGBoost.
 This was done by adding weights to the training samples based on whether a person's smoker status and the charges they incur based on their BMI and age.
 The XGBoost algorithm's capability to compute additional columns with multipliers from the response variable was also utilised to increase the weight of certain samples in the training process.

-*The performance of the model was evaluated using various metrics such as `R2` score and `RMSE`.
+*The performance of the model was evaluated using `R2` score and `RMSE` metrics.
 The `R2` score measures how well the model fits the data, while the `RMSE` measures the difference between the predicted and actual values.

 ---
 <a name="exp-and-insights"></a>